Grumpy Finance Trading Up 8.6% This Week (GRUMPY)

-Grumpy Finance (CURRENCY:GRUMPY) traded 2.4% higher against the US dollar during the 1 day period ending at 18:00 PM Eastern on September 17th.
-One Grumpy Finance coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Grumpy Finance has a market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
-In the last week, Grumpy Finance has traded up 8.6% against the US dollar.
+Grumpy Finance (CURRENCY:GRUMPY) traded 2.4% higher against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on September 18th.
+One Grumpy Finance coin can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
+Grumpy Finance has a total market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
+Over the last seven days, Grumpy Finance has traded up 8.6% against the US dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.